githubteacher/developers-july-30-2015/bios/jbjohnson86-bio.md

 ## jbjohnson86

-- from the first bankrupt city in a long time: Vallejo,CA
+- from the first bankrupt city in a long time: Vallejo,CA. Take that Detroit!
 - has a pet betta
 - went to comic con 2015